APACTestDrive/CloudNative_AppDev/200-DEVCSlab.md

   ![](images/73.png)

-- Verify your deployment to see if you can retreive the current status for reward points and coupons
+- Verify your deployment to see if you can retrieve the current status for reward points and coupons.
+We do this by calling the API on the RewardService.

   - Enter `https://<rewardservice hostname>/loyalty/v2/points/10001` in your browser substituting the hostname of the URL with the **rewardservice** instance URL's hostname you obtained in Step 4 from the previous Lab 101